texx00/sandypi/readme.md

 To update the docker-compose file follow the same instructions of the [installation procedure](docker/readme.md).

 ___
 *NOTE:* the software is still in **ALPHA** which means lots of features may not work as expected.
 Updates may fix some but may also introduce more bugs.
 If you find any please open an issue.
-One the fundaments of the software are ready a stable branch will be released with more stable updates.
 ___

 ## Development and testing